2019 HRSM Distinguished Alumni and Friends of the College Award Recipients

 team trainer at Hammond School and later developed an in-house fitness and wellness

 program for the Washington, D.C., office of commercial real estate developer Edens.

 Richard Clodfelter, Distinguished Professor Emeritus

-in 2012.
 He taught courses in retail buying, Internet retailing and entrepreneurship.
+His specific

-His specific research interests have included scanner pricing accuracy, e-commerce
+research interests have included scanner pricing accuracy, e-commerce and retail buying.

 James T. Pearce, Sr., Distinguished Friend of the College

 James T. Pearce, Sr., is the recipient of the 2015 Distinguished Friend of the College